Carole Tongue: Responsibilities in the European Parliament

-In the European Parliament, as a member of the Economic and Monetary Committee (1989–1994), she wrote two reports, overwhelmingly adopted, on the future of the European car industry.
+In the European Parliament, Carole was elected to be Deputy Leader of the European Parliamentary Labour Party 1989-1991.
+As a member of the Economic and Monetary Committee (1989–1994), she wrote two reports, overwhelmingly adopted, on the future of the European car industry.
 She founded the first ever European Car Industry Forum with the EU Commission and participation of all relevant stakeholders i.e. trades unions.
 It culminated in the Forum on the EU Automobile Industry meeting of 1 March 1994.
 One of its recommendations led to the establishment of Objective 5 of the European Social Fund designed to assist in the re-training of workers threatened with redundancy.
 From 1994 to 1999, she was Coordinator for the Socialist Group on Culture, Media, Sport, Education and Youth.
 She was also spokesperson on public service broadcasting.
 In this role, in 1995, she established a TV/Film consortium of trades unions and creators' organisations.
 In 1996, the Parliament adopted her Report on Public Service Broadcasting in the Multichannel Digital Age.
 This led to the inclusion of a protocol protecting public service broadcasting in the 1997 EU Amsterdam Treaty.
 In 1997, British Prime Minister Tony Blair appointed her to liaise between the European Parliamentary Labour Party and the UK Department for Culture, Media and Sport.
 From 1997 to 1999, she was the elected Chair of the European Parliament Cinema and Audiovisual Intergroup.

 Post-parliamentary career

 Since leaving the European Parliament, she has worked in public affairs advising companies, not-for-profit and public sector organisations, including: universities, charities, NGOs and trades unions.
 An expert in audiovisual policy, she is currently advising trades unions and rights holders in the creative industries.
 Tongue has had a long involvement in the arts and creative industries.
 In 1999, she co-produced The Fleeting Opera on the River Thames with the Couper Collection and the Royal Opera House, Covent Garden.
 She has an extensive record of public service and campaigning in the areas of audiovisual and cultural diversity of expressions; media plurality; anti-discrimination; equality.

 Carole is Chair of the UK Coalition for the Diversity of Cultural Expressions since 2005 when she founded the Coalition with Holy Aylett to implement the 2005 UNESCO Convention on the protection and promotion of the diversity of cultural expressions.
 She was appointed President of the European Coalitions for Diversity of Cultural Expressions in December 2014.
 In 2015, she founded and chaired Creatives4Europe, an organisation representing all branches of the creative industries/arts and culture (under the auspices of the European Movement) to campaign for a Remain vote in the 2016 EU membership referendum.
+As of March 2026 Carole is Co-President of London4Europe.

 Along with prominent Labour Party members disillusioned with the Eurosceptic stance of the Corbyn leadership, she decided to stand for Change UK in the 2019 European Elections.
 She rejoined the Labour Party at end of 2019.